WRAPUP 4-Tokyo vaccination centre to offer shots to younger people as Olympics loom | Health

 WRAPUP 4-Tokyo vaccination centre to offer shots to younger people as Olympics loom

-The main coronavirus vaccination center in the Japanese capital of Tokyo will begin booking shots for people under 65 from Saturday, media reported on Thursday, as it ramps up inoculation efforts before the 2020 Olympics open next month.
-Japan began vaccinating frontline health workers and elderly people in February, but the slow pace compared with other major industrialized nations has spurred calls for the Tokyo Games to be delayed again or cancelled.
+The main coronavirus vaccination centre in the Japanese capital of Tokyo will begin booking shots for people under 65 from Saturday, media reported on Thursday, as it ramps up inoculation efforts before the 2020 Olympics open next month.
+Japan began vaccinating front-line health workers and elderly people in February, but the slow pace compared with other major industrialised nations has spurred calls for the Tokyo Games to be delayed again or cancelled.

-Japan began vaccinating frontline health workers and elderly people in February, but the slow pace compared with other major industrialized nations has spurred calls for the Tokyo Games to be delayed again or cancelled.
-Opening up vaccinations to most citizens may help the government ease concern the country is unprepared to host tens of thousands of foreign athletes and Olympic officials as its healthcare system struggles with the fourth wave of infections.
+Japan began vaccinating front-line health workers and elderly people in February, but the slow pace compared with other major industrialised nations has spurred calls for the Tokyo Games to be delayed again or cancelled.
+Opening up vaccinations to most citizens may help the government ease concern the country is unprepared to host tens of thousands of foreign athletes and Olympic officials as its healthcare system struggles with a fourth wave of infections.

 A spokeswoman at the Ministry of Defence, which operates the site, declined to comment on the telephone and did not immediately respond to an email.
 Prime Minister Yoshihide Suga said on Wednesday Japan aims to finish vaccinating everyone who wants a shot by October-November.
 That may require about 1 million injections a day.